Greengage-project/Documentation/docs/tools/collaborativeEnvironment/examples/index.md

-# Collaborative Environment Integration Guide
+# Collaborative Environment Installation Guide

-## Integrating Collaborative Environment with Node.js and Python Environments
+## Deploying Collaborative Environment

-This guide provides detailed instructions for setting up and integrating the Collaborative Environment with Node.js and Python applications using Docker and Docker Compose.
+This guide provides detailed instructions for setting up the Collaborative Environment using Docker and Docker Compose.

 ### Prerequisites